 10. Tennis balls:

-A. Home teams must furnish 8 cans of new USTA-approved Penn or Wilson tennis balls.
-No other brand is acceptable.
+- Home teams must furnish 4 cans of new USTA-approved tennis balls.

-C. To invoke penalty, do not sign the score sheet, notify league secretary, and file a protest within 24 hours.
+- To invoke a penalty, do not sign the score sheet, notify league secretary, and file a protest within 24 hours.

 12. Captains' Duties for Each Match: